ChrisMM/tikibase/README.md

   - resources (non-markdown files) that aren't linked to from a markdown file
   - multiple occurrences of the same section in a file
   - inconsistent capitalization of sections
-- **checkfix:** runs the checks and fixes.
-Run this after making changes to a Tikibase.
 - **find:** semantic search
   - find all parsers: `tikibase find --is parser`
   - find all Markdown parsers: `tikibase find --is parser,markdown` or `tikibase find --is parser --is markdown`
 - **fix:** fixes all auto-fixable issues
   - adds `occurrences` sections containing unmentioned backlinks
+- **pitstop:** runs all fixes and checks.
+Run this regularly while making changes to a Tikibase.
+Use the alias `ps` to type less.
 - **stats:** shows statistics about this Tikibase
 - **version:** shows the version of the installed tool